Published by SchoolAdvisor on Apr 12, 2018, 11:45 AM

 With all the uncertainty surrounding the public education system, who can blame parents for thinking of an international education for their children?
 From the flip-flops on deciding whether to retain Mathematics and Science subjects in English to the controversial Programme for International Student Assessment (PISA) score, many parents have promptly opted for a more stable and established education system.

-One thing's for sure: tuition at these institutions are not going to be cheap.
-If you are considering enrolling your child in an international school, you must be willing and be able to take on a significant expense for a good number of years without comprising your other financial goals such as retirement.
+One thing is for sure: tuition at these institutions are not going to be cheap.
+If you are considering enrolling your child in an international school, you must be willing and be able to take on a significant expense for a good number of years without compromising your other financial goals and commitments such as retirement.
 Striving to accomplish all goals and undertakings should be the ideal goal instead.

-Just like everything else lately, private and international school fees will increase through the years.
-According to a report by iMoney, a parent who sends her three children to an international school stated that school fees have been increasing since 2015, and is expecting a yearly increment of between 5% and 10%.
+Similar to many other financial costs in life, private and international school fees will see a spike in numbers in coming years.
+According to a report by iMoney, a parent who sends her three children to an international school stated that school fees have been increasing since 2015 and is expecting a yearly increment of between 5% and 10%.

 Despite having mentioned the ideal financial situation above, there are times where sacrifices must be given their dues.
 These sacrifices can entail anything from moving to a smaller home and fewer vacations and trips to pricey restaurants.
 However, for a number of Malaysian parents these sacrifices are worth it, especially if it means a bright and promising future for their children.

 An international education is a massive long-term commitment, and so the sooner you start planning, the better it will be.